Transferable Multi-Bit Watermarking Across Frozen Diffusion Models via Latent Consistency Bridges: Experiments

 \subsection{Key Flexibility}

 In this experiment, we show that DiffMark can decode an \emph{\textbf{arbitrary}} secret embedded at generation time, not merely a single predetermined key used during training.
-For each method, we generate two sets of 1{,}000 images from DiffusionDB prompts: \begin{itemize} \item \textbf{Fixed-key set.} All images are generated with the same predetermined secret $s^*$ appeared during the training process. \item \textbf{Random-key set.} Each image $i$ is assigned an independent secret $s_i \sim \text{Uniform}(\{0,1\}^L)$, sampled at generation time. \end{itemize} All images are generated at $512 \times 512$ resolution with SDv1.5.
-No post-processing or attack augmentation is applied.
-Each image is decoded by the corresponding method's detector to recover $\hat{s}$.
-We report: (1) \textbf{Per-image BER}: $\text{BER}_i = \frac{1}{L} \sum^L_{j=1} \mathbbm{1}[\hat{s}_{i,j} \neq s_{i,j}]$; (2) \textbf{Mean and standard deviation of BER} across all $1{,}000$ images per set.

-\textbf{Bit Error Rate Distributions.} From Fig.~\ref{fig:key_flexibility}, we can observe that DiffMark's performance is consistent regardless of whether a predetermined or arbitrary per-image key is used.
-Furthermore, per-image BER is uncorrelated with the Hamming distance between the runtime secret and the training key, demonstrating genuine generalisation across the full $2^{64}$ key space rather than interpolation near a fixed anchor.
+For each method, we generate two sets of 1{,}000 images from DiffusionDB prompts: a \emph{fixed-key} set, in which every image carries the same predetermined secret, and a \emph{random-key} set, in which each image is assigned an independent uniformly random secret.
+From Fig.~\ref{fig:key_flexibility}, we can observe that DiffMark's performance is consistent regardless of whether a predetermined or arbitrary per-image key is used.
+Furthermore, per-image BER is uncorrelated with the Hamming distance between the runtime secret and the training key, demonstrating genuine generalisation across the full $2^{64}$ key space rather than interpolation near a fixed anchor (Appendix \ref{app:flex_hamming}).
 In contrast, AquaLoRA degrades sharply from $6.42\%$ (fixed) to $28.16\%$ (random), exposing overfitting to their training key.

-\textbf{Hamming Distance Analysis.} To test whether decoding error depends on the proximity of a runtime secret to the training key $s^*$, we partition the random-key set into bins by Hamming distance $d_H(s_i,s^*)$ and compute mean BER per bin.
-We additionally compute the Pearson correlation $r$ between $d_H(s_i; s^*)$ and $\text{BER}_i$ over all $1{,}000$ images.
-From Fig.~\ref{fig:hamming_flex}, for both methods, Pearson correlations are statistically significant: DiffMark yields $r = -0.021$ ($p = 0.52$), while AquaLoRA yields $r = 0.028$ ($p = 0.37$).
-Binned analysis confirms this: for DiffMark, mean BER is 6.25\%, 4.64\%, and 4.55\% across the low, mid, and high Hamming distance terciles, respectively; for AquaLoRA, the corresponding values are 31.25\%, 28.17\%, and 25.00\%.
-The absence of a significant trend in either method indicates that both encoders generalize uniformly across the key space.
-This means that BER does not increase for keys distant from the training distribution center.
-This is a desirable property for practical multi-key deployment, as it ensures that any randomly sampled key achieves comparable decoding accuracy.